A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Introduction

-Several mathematical models have previously been adopted for the study of the interactions between oncolytic viruses and immune system, including ordinary differential equations (ODEs) \cite{almuallem21,eftimie18,storey20,vithanage23,wodarz01}, partial differential equations (PDEs) \cite{friedman18,kim18,lee20,wu04}, stochastic agent-based models \cite{storey21,surendran23} and hybrid discrete-continuous multi-scale models \cite{jenner22}.
-While most of them restrict their attention to the systemic immune response, some others also explicitly model immunotherapies, such as immune checkpoint inhibitors \cite{friedman18,kim18,storey20,storey21,surendran23,vithanage23} and chimeric antigens receptor T-cells (CAR-T) \cite{mahasa22}.
 In general, individual-based models track individual cells, making it possible to represent processes happening at single cell-scale and easily include stochasticity; in this context, continuous fields are often used to model molecular elements, such as nutrients, leading to a \emph{hybrid} modelling approach.
-In contrast, deterministic continuum models describe volume fractions, hence the biological interpretation of the terms comprised in the model equations is less straight-forward and stochasticity cannot be included easily; on the other hand, this approach is particularly suitable to deal with large cell numbers for long time scales, as numerical simulations are faster than in the case of agents-based models and sometimes analytical results may be obtained.
-In order to combine the benefits of the two modelling approaches and gain a more comprehensive understanding of the biological system under study, a standard method is to derive a continuum macroscopic model from the underlying discrete or hybrid stochastic model (see, for example, Ref. \cite{champagnat07,johnston15,lorenzimurray20, macfarlane22,penington11}; we refer to the introduction of Ref. \cite{chaplain20} for a more comprehensive literature review).
+In contrast, deterministic continuum models describe volume fractions, hence the biological interpretation of the terms comprised in the model equations is less straight-forward and stochasticity cannot be included easily.
+On the other hand, this approach is particularly suitable to deal with large cell numbers for long time scales, as numerical simulations are faster than in the case of agents-based models and sometimes analytical results may be obtained.
+In order to combine the benefits of the two modelling approaches and gain a more comprehensive understanding of the biological system under study, a standard method is to derive a continuum macroscopic model from the underlying discrete or hybrid stochastic model (see, for example, Refs. \cite{champagnat07,johnston15,lorenzimurray20, macfarlane22,penington11}; we refer to the introduction of Ref. \cite{chaplain20} for a more comprehensive literature review).
 The observation of significantly different behaviours of the two modelling instances would then suggest that stochasticity plays a key role in the phenomenon under investigation.